Michikaitsu/iris/README.md

 ## 🌍 Final Note

-I.R.I.S.
-Engine is not built to compete with cloud AI platforms.
+I.R.I.S. is not built to compete with cloud AI platforms.

 It exists to **give control back** to developers and creators.